-Based on the opinion of its legal advisors, the Foundation assesses the likelihood of an unfavorable outcome in certain labor, social security, environmental, tax, civil and other contingencies.
-The provision to cover probable future losses is recognized based on the likelihood of an unfavorable outcome in the matters under dispute, and the Foundation adopts the practice of recording a provision for all probable obligations until each obligation is either settled or reversed, based on a new assessment by the legal counsel.
-The provision recorded on December 31, 2018 totaled R\$ 119 (R\$ 103 in 2018) and covers labor contingencies).
+The Foundation, based on the opinion of its legal advisors, assesses the likelihood of having against it the materialization of certain contingencies of a labor, social security, environmental, tax, civil and other nature.
+The provision to cover probable future losses is constituted based on the probability of failure in the issues involved, and it is practical to fully provision probable obligations until the moment the obligation is settled or reversed due to a new assessment by the legal advisors.
+The provision set up corresponds to labor risks and totals, on December 31, 2020, R\$ 436 (2019 - R\$ 119).